 “Gun Island” by Amitav Ghosh

 I will not beat around the bush and tell you right away that Gun Island is a ridiculous book.
 I don’t know what Amitav Ghosh was thinking while writing this book.
-I guess he was confused like an owl flying around the neighbourhood in the middle of a bright tropical afternoon.
+I guess he was confused like an owl flying around the neighborhood in the middle of a bright tropical afternoon.
 The protagonist of the book is a man named Deenanath Dutta, nicknamed Deen (ridiculous, ikr!) who is a collector of rare books and runs a business around the same.
 So, he comes back to India for some business purpose and gets himself tangled in a strange storyline involving Manasha Devi, the goddess of snakes!
 And just when you think that the book is going to be a mythological read, Amitav Ghosh throws themes of human trafficking, drug racket, terrorism, climate change, right at your face.
 So yes, the book is absolutely ridiculous but oh-my-goodness trust me when I say this, Gun Island is one of the most interesting books that I have ever read.
 It’s so stupid that it’s actually brilliant.
 And before you sense the contradiction, let me tell you that human life is a contradiction itself, so might as well get yourself acquainted with it, eh?
+You can get the book here! 📖

 “Let It Snow” by John Green